-Yes.
-It is possible to file status change inside the territory without the requirement for the person to first leave the country or return to Ukraine from temporary protection to employment-based residence permit both during the temporary protection regime and at the end of this regime.
-Status change is possible from temporary protection to single permit for work, EU Blue Card for highly-qualified workers, seasonal workers, family reunification.
+Yes, it is possible to file for status change inside the territory from temporary protection to an employmentbased residence permit both during the temporary protection regime and at the end of this regime.
+There is no requirement for the person to first leave the country or return to Ukraine.
+Status change is possible from tempporary protection to a single permit for work, EU Blue Card for highly-qualified workers, seasonal workers, family reunification.
 For more information see here.